payseurlab/HapHazard/README.md

 **For complete installation instructions, please see the manual (`Users_Manual.txt` in this repository).**

 System Requirements:
-- Linux (we used Ubuntu 14.04 and later)
+- Linux (Strongly recommended, we used Ubuntu 14.04 and later)
 - Cygwin (if using Windows)
 - 2GB of RAM (at least)